Improved Immune Health and Viral Respiratory Infections

 Elderberry (Sambucus sp.), a flowering plant, has been used for hundreds of years for medicinal purposes by native populations all over the world.
 In recent years, elderberry’s popularity has caught on.
-Indigenous Americans are said to have used elderberries as treatment for various infections and fever.

 A 2016 study showed that elderberry could reduce the duration of cold symptoms in airline travelers.

 A 2019 study in Complementary Therapies in Medicine evaluated 180 participants.

 They found that Elderberry could substantially reduce upper respiratory infection symptoms.
 They concluded that “These findings present an alternative to antibiotic misuse for upper respiratory symptoms due to viral infections, and a potentially safer alternative to prescription drugs for routine cases of the common cold and influenza

 Lastly, a 2001 study and 2002 study both showed elderberry’s benefit in strengthening the immune system response.